 Balanced plant: A plant in which the capacity of all resources is balanced exactly with market demand.

-Balanced scorecard: A management system that provides feedback on both internal business processes and external outcomes to continuously improve strategic performance and results.
+Balanced scorecard: A management system that provides feedback on internal business processes and external outcomes to continuously improve strategic performance and results.

-Balancing the line: The process of evenly distributing both the quantity and variety of work across available work time, avoiding overburden and underuse of resources.
+Balancing the line: The process of evenly distributing the quantity and variety of work across available work time, avoiding overburden and underuse of resources.
 This eliminates bottlenecks and downtime, which translates into shorter flow time.

 Baldrige award: See “Malcolm Baldrige National Quality Award.”